veroxzik/sdvx-repo/README.md

 ### Volume Assembly

-This is a full CAD model of the Nemsys Volume Assembly.
+These are full CAD models of the Valkyrie and Nemsys Volume Assemblies.

 ### Knobs